TeamKilo/kilo_bots/README.md

 # Kilo Bots
-This repo contains a client side library for the general API, an example game state management class for a Connect 4 game, and a few example bots.
+This repo contains a client side library for the general API, an example game state management class for a Connect 4 game and a Snake game, and a few example bots.

 ## Client side library: